Top

 The spiritual journey is intensely personal; no one can walk it for you.
 Our victories and challenges are uniquely our own.
 At the same time, the work of breaking down the ego and opening to the power of the Divine is the greatest challenge we will ever face.
 If we are honest with ourselves, we often flinch from the effort.

 This is why monasteries and ashrams have been home to seekers for millennia.
+This is a new form of these ancient models.
 It is easier to make progress spiritually when in the company of other seekers.
 And the rough edges of ego that need smoothing come to the surface in community life, that otherwise lie hidden when the soul is working alone.

 “The first time I visited the community, during an Open House, I heard a little voice say, ‘I could live here!’
 A year later I did.
 I’ve been a part of Ananda for years now, and not only have I never regretted becoming part of Ananda, but I love it more each passing day.
 I love knowing all my neighbors.
 I love having soul friends who live thirty seconds away.
 I love dinners together with friends.
 I love interacting on a daily basis with others who share my commitment to finding God.
 I love experiencing and witnessing so much joyful service.
 And most of all I love feeling nestled in the loving, joyous, peaceful presence of the Masters, right where I live.”